kyma-project/kyma/docs/01-overview/main-areas/telemetry/README.md

 ### Telemetry Operator

-The module ships the Telemetry Operator as it's heart component.
+The module ships the Telemetry Operator as its heart component.
 The operator implements the Kubernetes controller pattern and manages the whole lifecycle of all other components covered in the module.
-The operator watches for resources created by the user of type LogPipeline, TracePipeline and in future MetricPipeline.
+The operator watches for LogPipeline, TracePipeline, and, in the future, MetricPipeline resources created by the user.
 With these, the user describes in a declarative way what data of a signal type to collect and where to ship it.
 If the operator detects a configuration, it will on demand roll out the relevant collector components.
 You can find more details about the operator on the [operator](./telemetry-01-operator.md) page.